UPPMAX/UPPMAX-documentation/docs/software/terminal.md

 ???- question "What does all the stuff on the line I can type on mean?"

     The text at the start of the line you can type on, is called the command prompt.

+???- question "What is the command prompt?"

+    The command prompt indicates
-It indicates that the terminal is waiting for user input.
+    that the terminal is waiting for user input.

     Here is an example prompt: